mlienau/Blazor.SignaturePad/README.md

 ## Design and Development

-The design and development of this Blazor component was heavily guided by Microsoft's [Steve Sanderson](https://blog.stevensanderson.com/).
+The design and development of this Blazor component was influenced by Microsoft's [Steve Sanderson](https://blog.stevensanderson.com/).
 He outlines a superb approach to building and deploying a reusable component library in this [presentation](https://youtu.be/QnBYmTpugz0) and [example](https://github.com/SteveSandersonMS/presentation-2020-01-NdcBlazorComponentLibraries).

 As for the non-C# implementation of this component library, obviously the Signature Pad [docs](https://github.com/szimek/signature_pad) were consulted carefully.
 And it goes without saying (but I'm going to say it anyway), that Blazor Signature Pad would not be what it is...were it not for [Szymon Nowak](https://github.com/szimek)'s hard work beforehand.